JamesC01/SimplePythonRaycaster/README.md

 # SimplePythonRaycaster
 A simple raycaster implemented in Python using PyGame.
+Requires PyGame to be installed.

 ## Screenshots
 <img src="images/raycaster.png" alt="drawing" width="500px"/>